MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/overview.md

 - A **source server** or **failover cluster** to migrate files and data from.
 - A **destination server** running Windows Server 2019 or Windows Server 2022 (clustered or standalone) to migrate to.
 Windows Server 2016 and Windows Server 2012 R2 work as well but are around 50% slower.
 - An **orchestrator server** running Windows Server 2019 or Windows Server 2022 to manage the migration  <br>If you're migrating only a few servers, and one of the servers is running Windows Server 2019 or Windows Server 2022, you can use that as the orchestrator.
-If you're migrating more servers, we recommend using a separate orchestrator server.
+If you're migrating more servers, use a separate orchestrator server.
 - A **PC or server running the latest [Windows Admin Center](../../manage/windows-admin-center/overview.md)** to run the Storage Migration Service user interface, along with the latest Storage Migration Service tool (extension) available from the feed.
 The Windows Admin Center must be at least version 2103.

-We strongly recommend that the orchestrator and destination computers have at least two cores or two vCPUs, and at least 2 GB of memory.
+We strongly recommend that the orchestrator and destination computers have at least two cores or two vCPUs and at least 2 GB of memory.
 Inventory and transfer operations are faster with more processors and memory.

 ### Security requirements, the Storage Migration Service proxy service, and firewall ports